gaevoy/gaevoy.github.io/_posts/2019-03-10-partially-commited-transaction.markdown

 ### 1. Don't retry on transaction deadlock error, let it fail

 Either fix the source of the deadlock or remove retry logic on transaction deadlock error.
-Let is fail, it is better than data inconsistency.
+Let it fail, it is better than data inconsistency.

 ### 2. Retry entire transaction block